KaushalDU/books-app-graphql/README.md

 This backend application is built using GraphQL to manage a books app.
 It includes functionality for users and admins to interact with the system.

 ## Features
--User authentication with roles (User and Admin)
+-User authentication with roles (User and Admin).
--CRUD operations for books
+-CRUD operations for books.
--Access control based on user roles
+-Access control based on user roles.
--Only admins can create, delete, or update books -GraphQL API for efficient data querying and manipulation
+-Only admins can create, delete, or update books.
+-GraphQL API for efficient data querying and manipulation.

 ## Technologies Used
 -Node.js